 - Who will get the child custody in Virginia?

 According to Virginia divorce laws, decision of custody is the legal right of the child.
 The child is granted the authority to choose with whom s/he wants to live.
 The Virginia divorce court gives sole or joint custody to the parents.
 In sole custody, one parent will be given the child custody while the other one has only granted the right to visit the child.
 Joint custody is one in which both the parents are responsible to make decisions regarding religion, medical, educational needs etc.

 - Does child custody depend upon parent’s income?

-No, this concept is wrong.
-Judges considers all the circumstances regarding attitude, financial issues, medical facilities etc. and then declares the child custody.
+No. The judge consider all the circumstances regarding attitude, financial issues, medical facilities etc. and then declare the child custody.